Corry Frydlewicz smiling at Christie Park in Emeryville

 Before a meeting, please specify expectations.
 If I’m expecting a 1-on-1 and a panel is there when I arrive, that can have an adverse affect on my performance (and reveal that the company’s culture isn’t inclusive for people like me).

 If there’s a skill test, please let me know ahead of time what’s being tested and the method.
 The more detail the better.
 In real work, I take time for research and preparation.
 I ask stakeholders “why?” questions.
-I use tools like Google and Stack Overflow, and I consult with colleagues.
+Tools like Google and Stack Overflow are essential, and I consult with colleagues.
 I pull up previous projects and copy portions of them.
 Hopefully the testing done during interviews isn’t completely detached from the reality of the position.

 I also don’t usually have people I just met watching the entire time, so I appreciate some understanding about nervousness in that strange circumstance.